cseanburns/electronic_resource_mgmt/src/05-standardizing-erm.md

 Not long before this, in the late 1920s, the first library science graduate program launched at the University of Chicago.
 In the early 1930s, the first research based journal started, *The Library Quarterly*.
 We often hear how long libraries have existed (since ancient times), and it's true that there were modern accomplishments before the 1930s.
-Yet it is this time period (for these and a number of other reasons) that marks the modern era of libraries.
+Yet it is this time period (for these and a number of other reasons) that marks the modern era of libraries, in my view.

 ### TERMS

 We also are not simply interested in standards that deal with the forms used to catalog and charge a book, to create member records, and to draw up licenses for an electronic resources, as we'll discuss later.
-We are also interested in standardizing, as Flexner (1927) would say, "routines", processes, or workflows.
+We are also interested in standardizing, as Flexner (1927) would say, "routines," processes, or workflows.
 We discuss other standards in our readings on TERMS, or *Techniques for Electronic Resource Management*.

 TERMS is not a true standard, but more of a *de facto* or proposed standard that helps outline the electronic resource management workflow.